DIGGERS’ 1851 MONSTER MEETING

 Most people know that the Eureka Stockade at Ballarat in December 1854 played a major part in the early development of Australian democracy – it’s an Australian legend.
 Not so many know that Eureka had its beginnings three years earlier at the Diggers’ 1851 Monster Meeting at Forest Creek on the Mount Alexander goldfields.
 There 15,000 diggers stood united and successfully defied Governor La Trobe’s attempt to double the already exorbitant cost of their gold licence.
 This 1851 Meeting ignited a protest movement that spread across the Victorian goldfields.
 The Eureka uprising was the final act in three years of organised protests demanding an end to licences and more democratic rights.
 It finally ended the old order on the goldfields.

-In mid-August 1851, six weeks after the Colony of Victoria was announced, and following reports that gold had been found at Clunes and Buninyong, the Victorian Lieutenant Governor Charles La Trobe, issued new regulations.
-Persons searching for gold in Victoria required a gold licence costing thirty shillings per month and proof that they were not “a person improperly absent from hired service”.
+In August 1851, six weeks after the Colony of Victoria was proclaimed the gold rush began.
+Following reports that gold had been found at Clunes and Buninyong and then at Ballarat, the Victorian Lieutenant Governor Charles La Trobe, issued new regulations.
+Persons searching for gold in Victoria had to obtain a gold licence costing thirty shillings per month and also show proof that they were not “a person improperly absent from hired service”.